 Image: Joanna Kosinska

-Dominic Carew is a lawyer and writer from Sydney.
+Dominic Christopher is a lawyer and writer from Sydney.
 His short stories have appeared in Tincture Journal, TEXT, Scum Mag, Seizure and elsewhere.
 He won the 2016 Sydney Writers’ Room Short Story Award and he has previously been shortlisted for the Commonwealth Short Story Prize and the Overland Story Wine Prize.